priyanshuchaturvedi55/AI-Travel-Planner/README.md

-© 2025 [Priyanahu chaturvedi].
+© 2025 Priyanshu chaturvedi.
 All rights reserved.
 Unauthorized copying, distribution, modification, or use of this project, in whole or in part, is strictly prohibited without prior written permission.